ocean-onion/BDCraft-maybe/clean_docs/tokens.md

 House tokens allow players to expand their markets by creating collector houses where crop sales take place.

-- **Appearance**: Enchanted bed with custom name "BD House Token" in aqua text
+- **Appearance**: Enchanted bed with custom name "BD House Token" in aqua text and purple enchantment glow
 - **Function**: Creates collector houses with BD Collectors in existing markets
 - **Acquisition**: Crafting or purchase from Market Owner villager